katnaps/nixos-base/README.md

 ```

 ## Set password for user account declared from your configuration.nix, flake.nix and home.nix
-If you plan to login into this user, set a password before rebooting, e.g. for the katnaps user:
+If you plan to log in using this user, set a password before rebooting, e.g. for the katnaps user:
 ```
 # nixos-enter --root /mnt -c 'passwd katnaps'
 ```
-If everything went well
+If everything went well:
 ```
 # reboot
 ```
+### This installation will put you in a tty shell
+Use your declared user account to log in.
+If you didn’t declare one, you should still be able to log in using the root user.
 ### Post-reboot
 After reboot you can add other packages in the configuration.nix or home.nix file and customise to your liking!